By Talkwalker

 “Advertising Value Equivalent (AVE) is a lousy form of public relations measurement.
 Practitioners use it because it’s easy.
 But it’s also wrong.”

-Stephen Waddington, (@wadds) Chief Engagement Officer, Ketchum
+Stephen Waddington, (@wadds) Wadds Inc

-What Should we do About AVEs?
+What Should We Do About AVEs?

 Instead, you should be looking at every PR campaign individually, and actually, use reliable metrics to analyze your results.
-It may take longer, but there are plenty of PR tools on the market to help you gather more detailed analysis.
+It may take longer, but there are plenty of PR tools on the market to help you gather a more detailed analysis.

 “Return on investment should link the investment in public relations activity to the outcomes that it generates.
 The objectives of a public relations campaign should be tied as closely as possible to organisational objectives.
 Defining a measurement framework for a campaign is hard.
 Just as no two organisations are the same, no two objectives can be the same, and no measurement frameworks for a campaign will be the same.”

-Stephen Waddington, (@wadds) Chief Engagement Officer, Ketchum
+Stephen Waddington, (@wadds) Wadds Inc

-PR Impact
+Alternative ways to measure PR Impact

 Traffic Monitoring